-- (1) If all or any of the land to which a notice to treat, or notice of withdrawal, relates is subject to the Land Titles Act 1980, the acquiring authority must lodge with the Recorder of Titles in accordance with section 129 of that Act the documents required by that section. - (2) If all or any of the land to which a notice to treat or a notice of withdrawal relates is not subject to the Land Titles Act 1980, the acquiring authority must register the notice or the part of the notice relating to the part of the land that is not subject to that Act - (a) as soon as practicable after the notice, or the first such notice, is served; and - (b) as provided by Division III of Part II of the Registration of Deeds Act 1935. - (3) A notice required to be registered under subsection (2) is an instrument for the purposes of the Registration of Deeds Act 1935.
+- (1) If all or any of the land, or a part of the land, to which a notice to treat, or notice of withdrawal, relates is subject to the Land Titles Act 1980, the acquiring authority must lodge with the Recorder of Titles in accordance with section 129 of that Act the documents required by that section. - (2) If all or any of the land, or a part of the land, to which a notice to treat or a notice of withdrawal relates is not subject to the Land Titles Act 1980, the acquiring authority must register the notice or the part of the notice relating to the part of the land that is not subject to that Act- - (a) as soon as practicable after the notice, or the first such notice, is served; and - (b) as provided by Division III of Part II of the Registration of Deeds Act 1935. - (3) A notice required to be registered under subsection (2) is an instrument for the purposes of the Registration of Deeds Act 1935.